Phi Alpha Theta Honor Society

 Induction into our chapter as a full member includes a lifetime Phi Alpha Theta membership, a membership certificate, 1-year subscription to the journal The Historian, and access to a range of chapter activities, notably:

-- and applied history trips to Washington D.C. to meet historians of the Pentagon, the Smithsonian, or the Defense Intelligence Agency.
+- Applied history trips to Washington D.C. to meet historians of the Pentagon, the Smithsonian, and/or the Defense Intelligence Agency.

 If you are interested in our chapter and would like to join, please contact the faculty advisors: Maj.
 Schroepfer (email@example.com) or Maj.
 Ramsey (firstname.lastname@example.org) or the CIC’s: Liam Loughlin (email@example.com) or Riley Malone (firstname.lastname@example.org).

 Phi Alpha Theta CIC Chris Cocoris ’23 attended the PAT Regional Conference 1 April 2023 at the University of Lynchburg where he presented part of his honors thesis, “Suppressing the Red Tide: Greek-British-American Counterinsurgency Efforts Against Communist Insurgents During the Third Phase of the Greek Civil War, 1945-1949.”
 Cocoris won first place for the best paper in world history!